-- Pupils with medical needs will be provided with a detailed Health Care Plan, compiled in partnership with parents/carers and, if appropriate, the pupil themselves. - Staff who administer medicine complete training and are approved by the school nurse as competent.
-All medicine administration procedures adhere to the Trust's Policy Supporting Pupils Medical Conditions in School & Administration of Medicines (2017) and DfE guidelines included within Supporting pupils at school with medical conditions (DfE) 2014
+Pupils with medical needs will be provided with a detailed Health Care Plan, compiled in partnership with parents/carers and, if appropriate, the pupil themselves.

+Staff who administer medicine complete training and are approved by the School Nurse as competent.
+All medicine administration procedures adhere to the Trust's Policy Supporting Pupils' Medical Conditions in School and Administration of Medicines (2017) and DfE guidelines included within Supporting Pupils at School with Medical Conditions 2014.